Activities

 Orienteering

 Orienteering is a popular outdoor sport for all the family in the Dublin mountains and the Irish Orienteering Association have regular events in the Dublin mountains.
-The DMP and Coillte in conjunction with Setanta Orienteering Club and South Dublin County Sports Partnership have built new permanent orienteering courses at Hell Fire Club & Massy's Estate.
-The DMP, Coillte, Great Eastern Navigators, DLRCC and Dun Laoghaire Rathdown Sports Partnership have built a permanent orienteering course at Carrickgollogan and Barnaslingan.
+The DMP and Coillte in conjunction with Setanta Orienteering Club and South Dublin County Sports Partnership built a permanent orienteering course at Massy's Estate.
+The DMP, Coillte, Great Eastern Navigators, DLRCC and Dun Laoghaire Rathdown Sports Partnership built permanent orienteering courses at Carrickgollogan and Barnaslingan.
+A 4th course is available at Ticknock installed by the DMP, Coillte and 3Roc Orienteering Club.
 For information on upcoming events log on to www.orienteering.ie

 With increasing usage these mountains will see more pressure from human induced erosion especially on our mountain trails.
-Mountain Meitheal are a voluntary group who undertake conservation and restoration projects on forest and mountain tracks and work with the DMP to conserve and repair trails – they always welcome new volunteers and it’s a great way to enjoy the mountains.
-For details of their activities and programme log on to www.pathsavers.org
+Mountain Meitheal Dublin Wicklow (MMDW)are a voluntary group who undertake conservation and restoration projects on forest and mountain tracks and work with the DMP to conserve and repair trails.
+In 2018 and early 2019 they repaired part of the Fairy Castle Loop and Dublin Mountains Way in Ticknock.
+In September 2019 MMDW started work on a new trail in Tibradden, they will be back at the end of February 2020 to finish work on this trail.
+For information on MMDW and how to volunteer with them check out their website or Facebook page. [updated 22.11.19]

 Mountain biking

-At present mountain biking is not permitted on any sites in the Dublin Mountains.
-Coillte have four designated mountain bike recreation areas in Ballinastoe, Co.
+Coillte have four other designated mountain bike recreation areas in Ballinastoe, Co.
 Wicklow; Derroura, Oughterard, Co.
 Galway; Ballyhouras, Co.
 Limerick/Cork and Portumna Forest Park, Co.
 Galway.
 Family cycle trails are also available in Curraghchase and Portumna Forest Parks.
-Check out www.coillteoutdoors.ie for maps and information on the trails.
-For more details on mountain biking in Ireland see www.irishxcmtb.com and www.irishdh.com .
+Check out http://www.coillte.ie/our-forests/recreation-map/ for maps and information on the trails.
+For more details on mountain biking in Ireland see http://www.offroadcyclingireland.ie/.

 Upcoming Events